openstack-archive/fuel-plugin-contrail/doc/source/install_guide.rst

     *   At least 1 Compute

-    *   At least 1 node with Contrail-Control, Contrail-Config, Contrail-DB roles selected
+    *   At least 1 node with Contrail-Control, Contrail-Config, Contrail-Analytics and Contrail-DB roles selected

         .. note::